 Since Pilot Plan, we have had a collaborative platform in the cloud that works as a general repository of all the documentation that is being generated and that allows us to view multiple file-formats, both 2D and 3D.

-For the Construction Phase, the BIM D.T. advised the Property to incorporate the Bimsync platform into the CDE for the following reasons:
+For the Construction Phase, the BIM D.T. advised the Property to incorporate the Catenda Hub (previously Bimsync) platform into the CDE for the following reasons:

 Regardless of all the above, it has common options with other collaborative platforms in the market, such as: